auth0/auth0-deploy-cli/docs/multi-environment-workflow.md

-# Incorporating into multi-environment workflows
+# Incorporating Into Multi-environment Workflows

 The Deploy CLI supports working within a multi-tenant, multi-environment context.
 When integrated into your CI/CD development workflows, can be used to propagate Auth0 changes from feature development all the way through production.